ak-chinmay/pyspark_assignment/README.md

 ### PySpark Solution

-Thank you for giving me the opportunity to take the test, below is the description of the solution.
 In this solution I have created the PySpark based workflow which reads json file,<br/> performs transformations and displays it on STDOUT.